-held and tested for/classified free from specified regulated pests as required in the agreement between MPI and the [name of the MPI-accredited facility].
+- held and tested for/classified free from specified regulated pests as required in the agreement between MPI and the [name of the MPI-accredited facility].

-held in a manner to ensure infestation/reinfestation does not occur following inspection and testing at the accredited facility, and certification."
+- held in a manner to ensure infestation/reinfestation does not occur following inspection and testing at the accredited facility, and certification."

-PEQ: All Rubus nursery stock must be imported under permit into post-entry quarantine in a level 2 quarantine facility accredited to standard PBC-NZ-TRA-PQCON Specification for the registration of a plant quarantine or containment facility, and operator.
+PEQ: All Rubus nursery stock must be imported under permit into post-entry quarantine in a Level 2 greenhouse facility accredited to Facility Standard: Post Entry Quarantine for Plants (MPI.STD.PEO).